aerospike/aerospike-client-python/doc/client.rst

         .. note:: Requires server version >= 6.0.0.

-        Write/Read multiple records for specified batch keys in one batch call.
+        Write/read multiple records for specified batch keys in one batch call.
         This method allows different sub-commands for each key in the batch.
-        The resulting records and status are set in batch_records record and result fields.
+        The resulting records and status are set in ``batch_records`` record and result fields.

-        .. note:: batch_write modifies the batch_records parameter.
+        .. note:: This function modifies the ``batch_records`` parameter.

-        :param BatchRecords batch_records: A BatchRecords object used to specify the operations to carry out.
+        :param BatchRecords batch_records: A :class:`BatchRecords` object used to specify the operations to carry out.
         :param dict policy: Optional aerospike batch policy :ref:`aerospike_batch_policies`.
         :return: A reference to the batch_records argument of type :class:`BatchRecords <aerospike_helpers.batch.records>`.
         :raises: A subclass of :exc:`~aerospike.exception.AerospikeError`.